mmschlk/shapiq/README.md

 </p>

-# SHAPIQ: SHAPley Interaction Quantification
+# SHAP-IQ: SHAP Interaction Quantification
 > An interaction may speak more than a thousand main effects.

 # 🛠️ Install